 Keep It Human

 While the right social media automation tools will allow you to do more in less time, that doesn’t mean you want the content you share to seem impersonal.
-Businesses that aren’t afraid to show the true personalities of their brands and team members always do the best on social.
+Businesses that aren’t afraid to show the true personalities of their brands and team members always do their best on social.